HBAR Foundation Supports MetaVRse With Grant To Support Growth of the Metaverse

 TORONTO, Dec.
-14, 2021 The HBAR Foundation and MetaVRse, a web-based, low-code 3D creation platform, today announced a partnership to build metaverse solutions for the world's largest organizations on the Hedera Network.
+14, 2021 /PRNewswire/ -- The HBAR Foundation and MetaVRse, a web-based, low-code 3D creation platform, today announced a partnership to build metaverse solutions for the world's largest organizations on the Hedera Network.

 The creation of the metaverse will require tools that are easy to use and accessible to all, and MetaVRse is enabling creators to build the next generation of the internet quickly and simply with turnkey solutions.
 The HBAR Foundation is supporting these efforts via a grant and organizational support to fuel building the infrastructure of the enterprise metaverse on the Hedera Network.
 The organizations share a vision that the future belongs to creators, and this partnership will open up massive opportunities for careers in the metaverse.